 fig'1.
 One of the many laminated flashcards (taken of the preserved specimen of Pink-headed Duck in the Paris museum of Natural History), brought to Myanmar and handed out to locals.
 The picture elicited a positive response.

 This is not to say permission cannot be granted; the fee is extortionate, however, and one must also reconcile this with the knowledge that the fee goes to the treasury of the military junta.
 The permit takes around a month to ‘process’ which, conveniently, goes two or three days over the 28 day tourist visa granted by the consulate.
-This visa is extendable in itself, although for a limited amount of time; nothing, it appears, is completely impossible in
+This visa is extendable in itself, although for a limited amount of time; nothing, it appears, is completely impossible in Burma.

 (Naturally, where Government-approved excursions are concerned these administrative difficulties appear not to be so great a problem).